AI Agents for Trades Customer Communication (2026) featured image

 FAQ responses.
 Gas Safe registration number, NICEIC certificate, payment methods, whether you supply materials or labour-only: anything you get asked repeatedly goes in the SOUL.md and gets handled automatically.

 After-job follow-ups.
-The agent can message customers 48 hours after a job is completed, check if everything is working properly, and if they reply positively, send a direct link to leave a Google review.
+With a custom skill or an external automation tool like n8n, you can set the agent to message customers 48 hours after a job is completed, check if everything is working properly, and if they reply positively, send a direct link to leave a Google review.
+This is not built into OpenClaw out of the box, but it is straightforward to set up.
+Getting those reviews consistently is a big part of dominating local SEO and Google Maps.

 Lead capture on-site.
-When you genuinely cannot respond, the agent holds the conversation, captures the key details (name, address, job type, urgency), and presents you with a clean summary when you are free.
+When you cannot respond at all, the agent holds the conversation, captures the key details (name, address, job type, urgency), and presents you with a clean summary when you are free.

 What AI agents should NOT handle